duttong/NOAA_halocarbons_loader/README.md

 <h3>freq</h3>
 <p>The <strong>freq</strong> keyword is short for measurement frequence.
 All programs return monthly means or medians. 'freq' can be set to 'daily' or 'hourly' for the in situ measurement programs.</p>

+<h3>gapfill</h3>
+<p>When the gapfill keyword is set to True and the frequency of data (freq keyword) is 'monthly', a seasonally interpolation is done to fill any missing data.
+The dataframe returned will have five columns: mf, sd, model, gf, gfsd.
+Where the sesonal model is used to gapfill missing data.
+The gapfilled data is 'gf' in the dataframe.</p>

 <p>The loader returns a Python Pandas multi-index dataframe where the index are a three letter site code and the measesurement date.
 Columns returned are dry mole fraction in parts-per-trillion (ppt) (except for N2O which is in parts-per-billion) and one standard deviation of the mean of air measurements.
 Columns are denoted as 'mf' for mole fraction and 'sd' for standard deviation.</p>